Jour4ney/MIGRANTS-HUB2/README.md

 * Cloning the repository can also be done on github.
     * Cloning a repository may be done in order to create a local copy on a computer.
     * This can be done through the following steps:
-    1. In the rhino-aid repository, click on the "code" tab located just above the list of files and next to the gitpod button.
+    1. In the migrants-hub repository, click on the "code" tab located just above the list of files and next to the gitpod button.
     2. Ensure https is selected in the dropdown.
     3. Click on the clipboard icon under https to copy the url.
     4. Open Git Bash.